vuejs/vue-loader/docs/options.md

 - default: `undefined`

 When both options are specified, enables file-system-based template compilation caching (requires `cache-loader` to be installed in the same project).

+## templatePostLoaders

+- type: `Array<string>`
+- default: `[]`

+Attach an array of loaders to post-process a template's render function.
+This option only exists because Webpack's `enforce: 'post'` option is not preserved and cannot be used to determine whether loaders defined as Rules within a Webpack configuration should be attached after the `template-compiler`.